MarcelloTheArcane/netlify-plugin-csp-generator/README.md

 This is useful for testing and checking directives.

-To set the header to report only, set `reportOnly: true` in your `netlify.toml` alongside your policies.
+To set the header to report only, set `reportOnly = true` in your `netlify.toml` alongside your policies.

 ```toml
   [plugins.inputs.policies]